Top 10 Best Biology tutor near you in Toronto, ON

 Hydrated Compounds

-Rany Purwade Putrie taught 12 days ago
+Rany Purwade Putrie taught about 2 months ago

 The Student and Tutor reviewed the pH scale, acidity, and basicity, practicing calculations involving pH, pOH, and ion concentrations using logarithms and scientific notation.
 They also explored the concept of buffers and the basics of titration for determining chemical concentrations.